 To help you locate the Program Strategy in which your assets are invested, or the portfolio managers responsible for them (referred to as "supervised persons" in this Brochure Supplement), this Brochure Supplement contains four Tables of Contents.
 The Table of Contents-Equity Program Strategies, which is located on Page ii to this Brochure Supplement, lists all of NB's Equity Program Strategies alphabetically, along with the names of the portfolio managers responsible for them.
-The Table of Contents-Fixed Income Program Strategies, which is located on Page iii to this Brochure Supplement, lists all of NB's Fixed Income Program Strategies alphabetically, along with the names of the portfolio managers, which is located on Page iv to this Brochure Supplement, lists in alphabetical order the individual portfolio managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Fixed Income Program Strategies.
-Accordingly, you may locate information about your investment by looking in the applicable Table of Contents under the name of either the Program Strategy or the name of an individual portfolio managers.
+The Table of Contents-Fixed Income Program Strategies, which is located on Page iii to this Brochure Supplement, lists all of NB's Fixed Income Program Strategies alphabetically, along with the names of the portfolio managers responsible for them.
+In addition, the Table of Contents-Equity Program Strategy Portfolio Managers, which is located on Page iv to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Equity Program Strategies, and the Table of Contents-Fixed Income Program Strategy Portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Fixed Income Program Strategies.
+Accordingly, you may locate information about your investment by looking in the applicable Table of Contents under the name of either the Program Strategy or the name of an individual portfolio manager.

 The information in this Brochure Supplement supplements the NB ADV Part 2A Brochure.
 You should have received a copy of that Brochure.
-You may also obtain it online at www.nb.com/adv_part_2A_nbia.
-Please contact us at (212) 476-9000 if you did not receive the NB ADV Part 2A Brochure or if you have any questions about the contents of this supplement.
+You may also obtain it online at www.nb.com/adv part 2A nbia.
+Please contact us at (212) 476- 9000 if you did not receive the NB ADV Part 2A Brochure or if you have any questions about the contents of this supplement.
 Please note that you may receive more than one Brochure Supplement.